 As the name suggests, strategic marketing is about long-term planning.
 It’s not just about deciding which product you want to manufacture or sell; it’s also about figuring out how you’re going to get it in front of the right customers at the right time.
 Strategic marketing helps companies understand how they fit into their industry and makes sure they’re offering something unique or otherwise valuable enough that people will be willing to pay for it.

-A basic difference between strategic marketing and tactical marketing is that strategic marketing tactics is the planning of how things will be whereas Tactical marketing is the tactics you will implement to make things happen as per strategy.
+A basic difference between tactical and strategic marketing is that strategic marketing is the planning of how things will be whereas Tactical marketing is the tactics you will implement to make things happen as per strategy.

 How Tactical Marketing Works?